In the United States, anxiety is the most common mental health disorder.

-1) Generalized Anxiety Disorder (GAD)
+1. Generalized Anxiety Disorder (GAD)

 They tend to worry about both little and big things, even when they know there may be nothing to worry about.

 Sometimes dealing with the problem head-on is useful; if your loved one is worried about finances, talking with a financial advisor may help.

-2) Panic Disorder
+2. Panic Disorder

 People who have panic disorder usually suffer from panic attacks that can be brought on by a phobia or for no clear reason at all.

 To help senior loved ones cope with this type of anxiety, encourage calmness by doing breathing practices together, holding them tightly, or getting away from the object that caused panic.

-3) Obsessive-Compulsive Disorder (OCD)
+3. Obsessive-Compulsive Disorder (OCD)

 Usually, when people speak about having OCD, they think of having all the picture frames perfectly aligned or having everything organized a certain way.
-However, these OCD behaviors are on the mild side of the spectrum.

 For example, an individual may feel like he has to lock the front door multiple times to feel confident that no one will break in.

 Depending on the severity of this disorder, your senior loved one may need to attend behavioral therapy with a psychologist and/or take prescription medications.

-4) Social Anxiety Disorder
+4. Social Anxiety Disorder

 People who suffer from this disorder are often fearful of social situations, whether it’s a one-on-one conversation or a large group setting.

 Introduce them to new people and help them carry on a conversation so they can practice normal social interaction.

 Other Ways to Help a Senior Cope with Anxiety

 The important thing to remember when helping a senior loved one cope with anxiety is staying calm and trying not to be forceful.

-Always remind them that you know what their fears are, but also let them know why their fears might not be as realistic as they seem.
+Always remind them that you know what their fears are, but also let them know why their worries might not be as realistic as they seem.

 There are a few daily activities your senior loved one can do independently to help cope with anxiety.